danielbodnar/awesome-stars/README.md

 ## mlops

+- [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
 Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format